• Home

 Storage and Reheating

-Reheating: Warm in a saucepan over low heat with a splash of heavy cream or milk, whisking as it heats.
-Don’t microwave at high heat — the sauce can break and turn greasy.
+Reheating: Warm in the saucepan over low heat.
+Add a little heavy cream or milk.
+Whisk as it heats.
+Don’t microwave at high heat — the sauce can break and become greasy.
 Low and slow with added liquid keeps it smooth.

 Freezing: Not recommended.
-Cream-based sauces separate when frozen and thawed, leaving a broken, oily texture.
+Cream-based sauces don’t freeze well.
+They separate and become chunky and oily when frozen and thawed.

 Frequently Asked Questions